 As Rose L. Brinks notes in her excellent book History of the Bingham Hill Cemetery, “[The] 1878 exodus explains why there are no continuous French-Canadian/Indian families living in the area today.”
 Not the descendants of Janis and Provost, and not the great-great-grandchildren of Alphonse LaRocque, buried on Bingham Hill, whose wife left the area the year following his death, because…well, because she also was Oglala Sioux, and now a widow with a daughter.
 Much of the “exodus” we apparently owe to some trouble George Armstrong Custer got into two years before, near the Little Bighorn River, and the resulting resentment.

-The mother spring, like sorrow, is bottomless.
+The mother spring, like sorrow, seems bottomless.
 The plumb line of pain runs out.
 It unspools in our hands until there is nothing further to feed.
 Just unease, a primal confusion replacing excitement.
 There!
 Did it touch?
 No. The line hangs on its own weight in the milk-blue heat, bumping against nothing, sending no response up the line to expectant fingers.
 We fish in our memories and our guilt and catch nothing because we have relocated our past.
 Nothing calls us back from the deep.